 Nick and I were at a dinner party recently, and one of the couples there had the most annoying habit: whenever one of them was telling a story, the other would correct them constantly.
 And these weren’t major, necessary corrections like “no, silly, his death sentence was exonerated!”, they were trivial corrections about tiny, insignificant details, like the color of a car their mutual friend was driving, or if something happened in April instead of May.
 It was so bad that by the end of the night I wanted to scream, “Just let them tell the damn story!”
 This experience got me thinking about bad couple habits — the annoying habits that often manifest themselves when people get in relationships.
 What are they, and how do you fix them?
 Read on to find out!
 Keep reading »

 After 70 years of marriage, an Ohio couple passed away within 15 hours of one another other this weekend, at the ages of 91 and 92.
 Helen and Kenneth Felumlee, who had eight children and many more grandkids, were introduced as teenagers by Kenneth’s ex-girlfriend, who was a friend of Helen’s.
 After three years of dating, they eloped in 1944 with barely enough money in their pockets to pay the $2 courthouse fee.
 For weeks afterward, they lived in separate homes because they were so nervous about telling their parents that they’d married.
 Keep reading »

 So you’ve finally found The One (or at least The One For The Foreseeable Future) and you’ve committed to a serious relationship.
 Now what?
-In our new weekly column, Life After Dating, we’ll discuss the unique joys and challenges of coupledom.
+In our weekly column, Life After Dating, women discuss the unique joys and challenges of coupledom.